 CREATING A CASE STATEMENT: STEP-BY-STEP GUIDEBOOK

-This step-by-step guidebook provides an overview of how to create a case statement.
-A case statement is an in-depth document that explains an organization’s purpose and a rationale for fundraising.
-This guidebook describes the purpose, development, and essential elements of a case statement.
-It also includes activities and worksheets to guide executive leadership, board members, key volunteers, and staff on developing the core content within a case statement.
-These activities and worksheets can be used during staff meetings, trainings, and board retreats.
+This step-by-step guidebook provides an overview of creating a case statement, an in-depth document that explains an organization’s purpose and its rationale for fundraising.
+Also included are activities and worksheets to guide executive leadership, board members, and staff on developing the core content within a case statement.
+These resources can be used during staff meetings, training, and retreats.

 CREATING A FUNDRAISING PLAN: STEP-BY-STEP GUIDEBOOK

-This step-by-step guidebook provides an overview of how to create a fundraising plan.
-A fundraising plan serves as a roadmap to help an organization achieve its fundraising goals.
-This guidebook provides an in-depth review of the process to create a fundraising plan, fundraising strategies, details on how to draft a plan and sample templates.
-The guidebook also includes activities and worksheets to guide staff, board members, and fundraising committee members on how to develop a fundraising plan.
-These activities and worksheets should be reviewed and utilized to help prepare organizations in the process of developing a fundraising plan.
+This guidebook provides an overview for creating a fundraising plan, a roadmap to help an organization achieve its fundraising goals.
+The guidebook includes fundraising strategies, details on drafting a plan, and sample templates, activities, and worksheets to guide staff, board members, and fundraising committee members on developing a fundraising plan.
+These resources should be reviewed and utilized to prepare organizations for developing a fundraising plan.

 CREATING AND SUSTAINING A MAJOR GIFTS FUNDRAISING PROGRAM

-This step-by-step guidebook provides an overview of how to build and sustain a major gifts fundraising program.
-Major gifts are a critical path to sustaining the future of a nonprofit because they often constitute a significant portion of an organization’s budget.
-This guidebook covers how to build a donor pipeline, identify major gift prospects, how to cultivate donors for major gifts, how to “make the ask”, and appropriate stewardship steps to take once a donor has made a major gift.
-It also includes activities and worksheets to guide executive leadership, board members, key volunteers, and staff on building or re-invigorating a major gifts program.
-These activities and worksheets can be used during staff meetings, trainings, and board retreats to brainstorm ideas or action steps to bring in more funds for your organization.
+This guidebook provides an overview of how to build and sustain a major gifts fundraising program, which is critical to sustaining the future of a nonprofit.
+This guidebook covers identifying major gift prospects, cultivating donors for major gifts, and how to “make the ask” stewardship steps to take once a donor has made a major gift.
+The guidebook also explains activities, and worksheets to guide executive leadership, volunteers, and staff on building or re-invigorating a major gifts program.

 BUILDING AN EFFECTIVE BOARD OF DIRECTORS